BiBiServ/bibigrid/README.md

 BiBiGrid is a tool for an easy cluster setup inside a cloud environment.
 It is written in Java and run on any OS a Java runtime is provided - any Java 8 is supported.
 BiBiGrid and its Cmdline UI based on a general cloud provider api.
-Currently there exists implementations for Amazon (AWS EC2 using the official AWS SDK) and OpenStack (openstack4j).
+Currently there exists implementations for Google (Compute Engine using the official Google Cloud SDK), Amazon (AWS EC2 using the official AWS SDK) and OpenStack (openstack4j).
 BiBiGrid offers an easy configuration and maintenance of a started cluster via command-line.

-BiBiGrid instance images are based on a standard Ubuntu 14.04 LTS distribution with a preinstalled software for Grid Computing, distributed databases and filesystems and many more.
-During resource instantiation BiBigrid configures the network, local and network volumes , (network) file systems and the preinstalled software for an immediately usage of the started cluster.
+BiBiGrid instance images are based on a standard Ubuntu 14.04 LTS distribution with a pre-installed software for Grid Computing, distributed databases and filesystems and many more.
+During resource instantiation BiBiGrid configures the network, local and network volumes , (network) file systems and the pre-installed software for an immediately usage of the started cluster.
 A full configured and ready to use cluster is available within a few minutes.